-In this paper we describe leveraging existing large and detailed data on junior doctors’ actual activity to develop a serious video game simulating night shift working.
+In this paper we describe the leveraging of existing large and detailed data on junior doctors’ actual activity to develop a serious video game simulating night shift working.
 We build upon previous focus group and survey results(18), and testing with medical students to evaluate it in a pilot trial in doctors about to start work for the first time.
 We aimed to trial this intervention using actual work activity as the outcome measure to highlight the potential and challenges in this approach, and so to inform future, multicentre studies.

+In this paper we explore the research question: does data driven nightshift simulation have the potential to improve the training of junior doctors in non-technical skills.
+To this end the investigation had the specific aims:

+To test the impact of a ‘nightshift’ simulator on task completion times during out of hours working for junior doctors during the first two month after the august handover.

+To identify the practical considerations for development and deployment of a ‘nightshift’ simulation focused on non-technical skills.

 Method